-They are completely hand powdered.
+It is completely hand powdered.

 The wires curve downwards away from the handle at one end, and then upwards and back into the other end of the handle.
 The wires can be thickish wires, or metal blades.
 Wires are more traditional, and some say, more efficient at even mixing because they are more flexible.
 Some prefer the blade ones though, because they can drop in larger hunks of cold fat all at once and hack their way through them.
 Some people have found that the wires on some of the newer, cheaper-made wire ones will pop with too much pressure on cold fat.

-When choosing a Pastry Blender, feel the handle and make sure it feels comfortable to you in your hand --as you are going to be pressing down on this handle.
+When choosing a pastry blender, feel the handle and make sure it feels comfortable to you in your hand –as you are going to be pressing down on this handle.

-When using a Pastry Blender, the fat to be blended should be cold.
+The fat to be blended should be cold.
 The purpose of working the fat in and chopping it into small pieces is that when it melts during cooking, it will leave flaky air pockets behind.
 If it’s soft and warm, it won’t form the nice small pieces that will form air pockets in dough; rather, the blender will act as a masher, mashing the fat in, and making the dough heavy.

 Don’t dump half a block of hard butter or other fat in and attack it with a pastry blender.
 Cut it up into manageable pieces first.
 Even when hard, if you’ve got your cold fat cut into appropriate size pieces, you shouldn’t have to really press on it all that much.

-Press the Pastry Blender into the fat and flour, giving it a half turn as you press, then lift and repeat with rapid hand motions.
+Press the pastry blender into the fat and flour, giving it a half turn as you press, then lift and repeat with rapid hand motions.

-A Pastry Blender can also be used to chop hard-boiled eggs for salads and garnishes, mash up soft avocado, or hack cooked ground beef or pork back into a nice mince after cooking if it has bunched up.
+A pastry blender can also be used to chop hard-boiled eggs for salads and garnishes, mash up soft avocado, or hack cooked ground beef or pork back into a nice mince after cooking if it has bunched up.